magento/magento2-page-builder/docs/create-basic-content-type/step-6-add-icon.md

 ## Create your icon

-As mentioned, you can create a PNG or an SVG icon, but we recommend creating SVG icons for their smaller size and resolution independent rendering in browsers and mobile devices.
-Use the following specifications to create a panel icon that integrates seemlessly with the existing panel icons.
+As mentioned, you can create a PNG or an SVG icon, but we recommend creating SVG icons because they are smaller and render more clearly on high-resolution screens, including mobile devices.
+Use the following specifications to create a panel icon that integrates seamlessly with the existing panel icons.

 ![Create config file](../images/step6-icon-properties.png)